danthegoodman1/icedb/ARCHITECTURE.md

    tombstones for the involved log files

 Because it only involves log files, it is very fast.
 It can be combined with partition rewriting for user data deletion (prefer partition removal where possible), and also used for TTL if the date is in the partition.
+Additionally, since it is only one file operation, it is fully atomic.

+## Partition rewrite

+Partition rewrites will pass data parts through a filter query into a new partition.
+The new log files is only written after all data parts are rewritten, so in the event of disruption none of the files will be seen.
+They will be written, but not seen by any reads.
+You may wish to mark this partition as needing manual cleaning at some future time (can be done by finding files not present in the log).

+While no data parts are merged, this is considered a "merged" log file as it tombstones old log files.

+If the rewrite removals all files, then a data part with no rows will be written.
+If you know you may be filtering out all rows, it is best to just drop the partition.